Kocián Šolc Balaštík > Prague, Czech Republic > Firm Profile

 - Access to EU markets

-The Czech Republic’s EU membership allows for total free movement of capital, goods, people and services within all EU member states.
+The Czech Republic’s EU membership allows for the free movement of capital, goods, people and services within all EU member states.
 Located geographically within the heart of Europe, the Czech Republic is also very conveniently located from a logistical point of view for access of goods to other EU markets.

 - Economic and Political Stability